hasakura12/k8s-helm-nginx-ingress/docker/test/README.md

 ```

 ### Test using Docker Image
-When running using docker images, `docker-compose.yaml` will take care of starting both `nginx-demo` and `nginx-reverse-proxy-python-behave-test` images.
+When running using docker images, `docker-compose.yaml` will take care of starting both `nginx-reverse-proxy` and `nginx-reverse-proxy-python-behave-test` images.
 So you need to make sure that Nginx container is **NOT** running prior to this otherwise port will be occupied.
 ```
 # change dir to /nginx/test